-When you’re looking for ways to save on groceries, starting with the weekly sales circular should be your first stop.
+When you’re looking for ways to save on groceries, reading the weekly sales circular can be a huge help.

-Using a recipe ingredient matching site like SuperCook.com is also a great strategy as you look for ways to save on groceries.
+Using a recipe ingredient matching site (check out SuperCook.com) is also a great strategy as you look for ways to save on groceries.
 These kinds of sites help you with meal ideas based on what you have at home and what items are on sale in a given week.

-Be sure you always know the regular prices of the 10 most common items you buy at the grocery store.
+Be sure to remember the regular prices of the 10 most common items you buy at the grocery store.
 That can help you identify sales cycles.

 Facebook poster Kathy W. puts it short and sweet: “Know what prices typically are and know when to spot deals and when to stock up.”

 Loss leaders are the items advertised on the front of the supermarket sales circular.
-Typically, they’ll be meat or poultry along with some produce.
+Typically, they’ll be beef or poultry along with some produce.

-No matter what grocery store you’re shopping, the loss leaders change each week.
-But they all have one thing in common: They’re advertised and sold at a discount to get you in the door in the hopes you’ll buy other things at full price.
+No matter what grocery store you’re shopping at, the loss leaders change each week.
+But they all have one thing in common: They’re advertised and sold at a discount to get you in the door — in the hopes you’ll buy other things at full price.

-The really smart shoppers might only buy what’s on sale as a loss leader.
-With a little meal planning savvy and some Instant Pot expertise, this is a great way to save big money on your grocery shopping!
+The really smart shoppers might buy only what’s on sale as a loss leader.
+With a little meal planning savvy, this is a great way to save big money on your grocery shopping!

-It used to be that you had to buy copies of the Sunday newspaper to get your grocery coupons.
-But now the Sunday coupon circulars routinely come free in your mailbox.
+You used to have to buy copies of the Sunday newspaper to get your grocery coupons.
+But now the Sunday coupon circulars routinely show up in your mailbox.